skeezicsb/PERQemu/PERQemu/Readme-source.txt

       arrangement with the two SIO chips;                    [Testing/debugging]

-    - New Intel i8237 (DMAC) and i8254 (PIT) chips replace the Zilog DMA and CTC chips used on the original IOB.
+    - New Intel i8237 (DMAC) and i8254 (PIT) chips replace the Zilog DMA and CTC chips used on the original IOB;                          [In progress]

+    - The "PERQDMA" class is a simulation of the EIO hardware that provides two _more_ FIFOs between the PERQ DMA engine and the Z80 DMAC.
+Seriously, there are over 20 74S225s on this board!?
 [In progress]

 2.3.2  Serial Devices